valyentdev/ch-jailer/README.md

 - `parent-cgroup` is used to allow the placement of microvm cgroups in custom nested hierarchies.
-By specifying this parameter, the jailer will create a new cgroup named `id` for the microvm in the `<cgroup_base>/<parent_cgroup>` subfolder. `cgroup_base` is the cgroup controller root for `cgroup v1` (e.g.
-  `/sys/fs/cgroup/cpu`) or the unified controller hierarchy for `cgroup v2` ( e.g. `/sys/fs/cgroup/unified`. `<parent_cgroup>` is a relative path within
+By specifying this parameter, the jailer will create a new cgroup named `id` for the microvm in the `<cgroup_base>/<parent_cgroup>` subfolder. `cgroup_base` is the unified controller hierarchy for `cgroup v2` ( e.g. `/sys/fs/cgroup/unified`. `<parent_cgroup>` is a relative path within that hierarchy.
-  that hierarchy.
 For example, if `--parent-cgroup all_uvms/external_uvms` is specified, the jailer will write all cgroup parameters specified through `--cgroup` in `/sys/fs/cgroup/<controller_name>/all_uvms/external_uvms/<id>`.
   By default, the parent cgroup is `exec-file`.
-If there are no `--cgroup` parameters specified and `--group-version=2` was passed, then the jailer will move the process to the specified cgroup.
+If there are no `--cgroup` parameters specified then the jailer will move the process to the specified cgroup.
-- `cgroup-version` is used to select which type of cgroup hierarchy to use for the creation of cgroups.
-The default value is "1" which means that cgroups specified with the `cgroup` argument will be created within a v1 hierarchy.
-  Supported options are "1" for cgroup-v1 and "2" for cgroup-v2.
 - `cgroup` cgroups can be passed to the jailer to let it set the values when the microVM process is spawned.
 The `--cgroup` argument must follow this format:
   `<cgroup_file>=<value>` (e.g `cpuset.cpus=0`).
 This argument can be used